Quantum metrology in the presence of correlated noise via Markovian embedding: Two-level atom frequency estimation for a damped Jaynes-Cummings model

+In the above, $c_1(t_i)$ and $t_i$ are same as Eq. (\ref{rescaling}).
+Consequently, the Markovian bound in Ref. \cite{Arpan2025} should be valid in this limit.
+To show this, we add the Markovian bound curve that correspond to $\gamma_c = 1.14$, which is the solution of Eq. (\ref{rescale-Markov}) for $t_i =\Delta t =0.5$ and corresponding $\gamma_0=2.457$ (with fixed $\lambda\sim\tau_B^{-1}=2.5)$.
+Clearly, this provides a valid upper bound to the QFI computed for the \textit{fresh-environment} model but not for the correlated one.
+This shows the crucial role of the memory about the system, carried through the system-environment correlation in the estimation problem.
+One can also notice an interesting characteristic in the plots for case of fresh environments.
+As we keep decreasing $\Delta t$, the QFI increase but then saturates very quickly.
+Understandably, in the limit of $\Delta t\rightarrow0$, the \textit{fresh-environment} model approaches to a Markovian amplitude damping dynamics with a constant decay rate $\gamma_c$, as explained before.
 On the other hand, in the model that includes environmental correlations, we see significant improvement, when we perform controls over time that are becoming shorter than the bath correlations times.
 This indicates, that by more frequent application of quantum controls we indeed `recover' more information that is being transmitted effectively through the state of the environment over the course of the protocol.
 The only case, where there is no obious discrpeancy between the two approaches is $\Delta t=2$, where the spearation between intergaion steps is long enough, so that both models are equivalent, as there is barely any correlation left in the environment on this time scale.